earthquakesan/hetzner-k8s-ceph/README.md

 k delete po busybox1
 ```

-## Configurating DNS and Cert Manager for the Kubernetes Cluster
+## Configurating DNS for the Kubernetes Cluster

 Setup a wildcard A entry for all three IP addresses of the k8s cluster in your DNS provider: